-Before you go, dear friends, here is a beautiful song performed by some very devout young people ~ “Behold the Lamb of God”.
-Be sure to enter full screen.
+Before you go, dear friends, here is a section of Handel’s Messiah appropriate for this day “He was despis-ed.”
+Click here.
 Have a fruitful Holy Week.
 I will publish again throughout the week.

 Acknowledgements Johannes Baptist Metz Poverty of Spirit / Translated by John Drury / Paulist Press / New York / Mahwah, NJ / 1968, 1998

-William Barclay / The New Daily Study Bible / The Gospel of Matthew / The Westminster Press Philadelphia 1975
+William Barclay / The New Daily Study Bible / The Gospel of Mark/ The Westminster Press Philadelphia 1975